What is chlamydia?

 Symptoms and Causes

 Chlamydia infections spread through sexual contact, when vaginal fluid or semen containing the bacteria that causes chlamydia travels from one person to another.
 Sexual contact includes all kinds of sex, including sex that doesn’t involve penetration or ejaculation.
 There are lots of ways that the fluids from one person’s genitals can transmit the bacteria that causes chlamydia:

 - Intercourse.
 Bacteria pass from one person’s penis to their partner’s vagina or vice versa.

 - Anal sex.
-Bacteria passes from one person’s penis to their partner’s anus or vice versa.
+Bacteria pass from one person’s penis to their partner’s anus or vice versa.

 - Oral sex.
-Bacteria passes from one person’s mouth to their partner’s penis, vagina, or anus, or vice versa.
+Bacteria pass from one person’s mouth to their partner’s penis, vagina or anus, or vice versa.

 - Sex involving toys.
-Bacteria pass from a toy with the bacteria to a person’s mouth, penis, vagina or anus.
+Bacteria pass from a toy to a person’s mouth, penis, vagina or anus.

 - Manual stimulation of the genitals or anus.
-Less commonly, infected vaginal fluid or semen can come in contact with a person’s eye, causing an infection called conjunctivitis.
+Less commonly, infected vaginal fluid or semen can come in contact with a person’s eye, causing an infection called conjunctivitis (pink eye).
 For example, this can happen if you touch the genitals of an infected person and then rub your eyes without washing your hands first.

 What doesn’t cause chlamydia?